Cilvyahg/FED_wtrack/arrayMethods/arraymethods.md

 so if the original array has 3 items the new array will also have 3 items. the amount will be the same. grabbing the values from the original array and modifying it.

+ ## filter()
+ - returns a new array
+ - can manipulate the size of a new array according to its condition
+ - returns based on condition
+ - returns a boolean
+ - nothing matches the condition you will get an empty array [] returned

+ since we are getting a new array this is how you can access the items(property) within the array.

+ log(findEricFilter[0].age, findEricFilter[0].name);

+ ## find()
+ - return a single object , a single instance
+ - doens't return an array
+ - returns the first match, if there is no match : 'undefined'
+ - great for getting unique value, and not so good for repeated values like name = bob name = bob name = bob

+ but if you have a unique name like name = dreamy it's better to use find()